Mometasone (By breathing)

 - Take the Twisthaler® out of your mouth.
 Hold your breath for about 10 seconds, then breathe out slowly.
 Do not breathe out into the Twisthaler®.

 - Wipe the mouthpiece dry with a cloth or tissue.
-Do not wash it with water.
-Put the cap back on right away and twist it in a clockwise direction.
-You should hear a "click" when the cap is fully closed.
+Put the cap back on right away.
+You should hear a click when the cap is fully closed.

 - Rinse your mouth out with water after each dose.

-- Keep the Twisthaler® in the foil pouch until you are ready to use it the first time.
-Store the inhaler at room temperature, away from heat, moisture, and direct light.
+- Store the canister at room temperature, away from heat and direct light.
+Do not freeze.
+Do not keep this medicine inside a car where it could be exposed to extreme heat or cold.
+Do not poke holes in the canister or throw it into a fire, even if the canister is empty.
+Keep the Twisthaler® in the foil pouch until you are ready to use it the first time.
+Store the medicine at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid